-I watched Dangal twice.
+I watched the Dangal twice.
 On the same day.
-The second screening made me realise that the film is more than a sports film, much more than a father–daughter film.
-The film has so many layers; a social commentary on set rules for men and women, a beautiful marriage that despite being rooted in patriarchy is willing to bend rules.
+The second screening made me realise that the film is more than a sports film, much more than a father-daughter film.
+The film has so many layers; a social commentary on set rules for men and women, a beautiful marriage that despite being rooted in patriarchy is willing to bend the rules.
 The film also presents, though briefly, a feisty woman who shows us a different side of Balali, and each of these layers makes Dangal a fulfilling movie experience.

 Dangal is caught in stereotypes, its tone is lewd, a few characters perverted.
 The film lists out each of these vices and busts them hard in their face giving viewers a sense of joy and relief.
 For instance, when young Geeta goes for her first wrestling match, she is scoffed at.